Monte Ne: Beaver Lake

-For years, stories circulated of a treasure being buried within the amphitheater.
-W. T. McWhorter was determined to find out if it was true, so he planned to dynamite the amphitheater on the day he was to transfer the deed to the CoE.
-Spectators attended the planned explosion, but it was stopped just in time by CoE attorney David Waid.
+For years, stories have circulated of a treasure buried within the amphitheater.
+W.T.
+McWhorter, the last owner of the amphitheater property, was determined to find out if it was true.
+He made plans to dynamite the amphitheater on the day before he was to transfer the deed to the Corps of Engineers.
+Spectators gathered to witness the planned explosion, but it was stopped by the Corps of Engineers just prior to the demolition.